<< EMOTIONS: KEY MOTIVATION: >>

 By making a commitment to learn to take effective action you have

-avoided many of the most serious problems associated with groups starting out
+avoided many of the most serious problems associated with groups starting

 and you have taken the 1st step towards effective action on your issue.